Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Derived Implications

-\ifincludeFileFor the $\bIntvlTwoTplS$ instance of an $\bOIE$ instance, if it is a finite set, what is the probability of each set element (that is, each interval) being used?
+\EBL \ifincludeFile For the $\I$(3rd element) of an $\bOIE$ instance, if it is a finite set, what is the probability of each set element (that is, each interval) being used?
 If it is an infinite set, what is the probability density?
-This paper does not cover these aspects.
+This paper discusses the existence of $\bOIE$ and does not involve probability issues.

+After introducing probability, to represent probabilistic data, the $\bOIE$ proposed in this paper is likely to serve as a fundamental structure, with additional elements incorporated such that the number of elements within a tuple exceeds four.
+This will introduce more properties and methods.

-After introducing probability, both types of sequential operations will yield more probabilistic properties.
-Therefore, this is a problem with great potential for application. \fi
+Therefore, this is a great potential for applications. \fi